-Often, a skin abscess will not heal on its own without further intervention by your health-care provider.
+Often, a skin abscess will not heal on its own without further intervention by a health-care provider.
 Initially, an abscess may feel firm and hardened (indurated), at which time incision and drainage may not be possible.
-However, once the abscess begins to "come to a head" and it becomes softer and fluctuant, lancing it to evacuate the pus and relieve the pressure is the best course of action.
-Your health-care provider will open and drain the abscess (incision and drainage) using the following technique.
+However, once the abscess begins to "come to a head" and it becomes softer and fluctuant, a minor surgery to lance it to evacuate the pus and relieve the pressure is the best course of action.
+A doctor will open and drain the abscess (incision and drainage) using the following technique:

 - The area around the abscess will be numbed with local anesthetic.